charlestolley/python-snmp/docs/source/snmp.rst

       Provide the `address` parameter with the address of the remote host that this object will manage.
 The precise format depends on the `domain`.
 For UDP over IPv4, it expects a :class:`str` containing the IP address.
-If the remote engine is listening on a non-standard port, this argument also accepts a tuple containing both the IP address and the port number.
+If the remote engine is listening on a non-standard port, this parameter also accepts a tuple containing both the IP address and the port number.

       Similarly, the `localAddress` parameter allows you to select the IP